-The operation of the CT8021 is controlled via 8 16-bit registers which provide a control/status/data interface.
-This interface is accessed physically as 16 8-bit wide I/O locations mapped into the host controller address space.
-This allows the CT8021 to be used with inexpensive 8 bit micro-controllers or more powerful 16/32 bit microprocessors.
-The host controls the CT8021 by writing control words to the CT8021 registers and it obtains status information by reading the CT8021 status registers.
-Speech data is passed through the receive/transmit buffer registers when recording or playing speech data to or from the host.
-Receive and Transmit data buffers are 16 words deep and Host controllable.
-In addition, CT8021 provides either single cycle or continuous (burst) DMA modes for both half duplex and full duplex speech transfers.
+The operation of the CT8022 is controlled via 8 16-bit registers that provide a control/status/data interface.
+This interface is accessed physically as 16 8-bit wide I/O locations mapped into the Host controller address space.
+This allows the CT8022 to be used with inexpensive 8 bit micro-controllers or more powerful 16/32-bit microprocessors.
+The Host controls the CT8022 by writing control words to the CT8022 registers and it obtains status information by reading the CT8022 status registers.
+Speech data is passed through the receive/transmit buffer registers when recording or playing speech data to or from the Host.
+Receive and transmit data buffers are 16 words deep and Host-controllable.
+In addition, the CT8022 provides either single-cycle or continuous (burst) DMA modes for both half-duplex and full-duplex speech transfers.